nestjs/docs.nestjs.com/content/techniques/configuration.md

 #### Cache environment variables

-As accessing `process.env` can be slow, you can set the `cache` property of the options object passed to `ConfigModule.forRoot()` to increase the performance of `ConfifService#get` method when it comes to variables stored in `process.env`.
+As accessing `process.env` can be slow, you can set the `cache` property of the options object passed to `ConfigModule.forRoot()` to increase the performance of `ConfigService#get` method when it comes to variables stored in `process.env`.

 ```typescript
 ConfigModule.forRoot({